xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 Well,  the 68000 has eight data registers.
 Why not use them as a privately managed stack?
-The key is to recognize  that,  at  any point in its processing,  the  parser KNOWS how many items are on the  stack, so it can indeed manage it properly.
+The key is to recognize  that,  at  any point in its processing,  the  parser _knows_ how many items are on the  stack, so it can indeed manage it properly.
 We can define a private "stack pointer" that keeps  track  of  which  stack level we're at, and addresses the  corresponding  register.
 Procedure